jorgegv/rage1/doc/README.md

   (sprites, tiles, items, etc.)
-* [TODO.md](TODO.md): general checklist of desired items for the game (obsolete, use GitHub issue list)
+* [TODO.md](TODO.md): general checklist of desired items for the game (obsolete, use GitHub issue list) one!
-* [USAGE.md](USAGE.md): how to use the engine to create your own game - Start with this one!